TrueFit/bach-recompose/README.md

 [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo)

 #### memo

 Allows you to specify a comparison function to optimize the re-rendering of the component.

-_Helper Signature_
+_Enhancer Signature_

 | Parameter | Type    | Description                                                                                                                                                                        |
 | --------- | ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |